GeorgeAppleton/dogbooks/readme.md

 gulp build

 If you have any issues with version compatibility I used: `npm version 5.3.0`, `composer version 1.6.3`, `gulp cli 3.9.1`

+Request a DB dump from me and configure it